-Carina Calabria is a PhD candidate at the University of Manchester.
+Carina Calabria is a human rights activist and has a PhD at the University of Manchester.
 She was a researcher of the project "A Sociology of the Transnational Constitution", funded by the European Research Council with an advanced grant.
 In this video, Carina analyses some implications of the death of the River Doce in Brazil, bringing us a reflection about human rights, environmental rights and development.

 Education in Brazil: Gender and Sexual Orientation Curriculum?
 By Maria Rehder #1

 Maria Rehder is the project coordinator of the Brazilian Campaign for the Right to Education and vice-president of ABPEducom.
 The Brazilian Campaign is considered the most comprehensive and plural coordination in the field of education in Brazil.
 In this video, Maria addresses the concerning Brazilian educational directives that take 'gender' and 'sexual orientation' issues out of the school curriculum.

 Maria is graduated in journalism, specialized in Educomunication and received a master degree from the European inter-university centre for human rights and democratisation/ University of Padova, Italy.
 Apart from her activism in Brazil, Maria has worked with international cooperation and human rights in East-Timor, Guinea-Bissau, Kenya and Botswana.

 The National Campaign for the Right to Education (Campaign) appeared in 1999, driven by a number of civil society organizations would participate in the World Education Forum in Dakar (Senegal) in 2000.
 The goal was to add different political forces, prioritizing actions mobilization, political pressure and media in favor of the defense and promotion of educational rights.